florenciacomuzzi/k8s-environment-terraform/SETUP.md

 ## Setting up your own project

+### GCP
+* Login to GCP account.
+* Create a service account like `k8s-environment-terraform-cicd` to use for CICD.
+* Create a service account JSON file.

 ### Linode
 * Login to Linode account.
 * Create a personal access token.
 This secret is the value of "token" input variable of the Terraform module.